dorraviv8/FlaskApp/README.md

 # Flask DevOps Project – Final Course Project

-This repository contains a Flask-based application developed as a **final project for a DevOps course**.
+This repository contains a Flask-based Application developed as a **final project for a DevOps course**.

 The main goal of the project is to demonstrate **end-to-end DevOps practices**, including:
 - Application containerization